canonical/kafka-k8s-operator/README.md

 #### The kafka_client interface

-The `kafka_client` interface is used with the `data-integrator` charm.
-This charm allows to automatically create and manage product credentials needed to authenticate with different kinds of data platform charmed products.
+The `kafka_client` interface is used with the [Data Integrator](https://charmhub.io/data-integrator) charm, which upon relation automatically provides credentials and endpoints for connecting to the desired product.

 To deploy the `data-integrator` charm with the desired `topic-name` and user roles: